ArkoSammy12/sign-logger/README.md

 ### Inspection mode

 If you have OP permissions in the server, you are able to toggle inspection mode via `/sign-logger inspect true` and `/sign-logger inspect false`, respectively.
 Once in inspection mode, you will not be able to break or place any blocks.
 Left click any currently placed block to see the sign-edit logs of the coordinates of the clicked block.
-You can also "place" a block in an empty space to see the sign-edit logs at that location.
+You can also right click a block to to see the sign-edit logs of the coordinate adjacent to the face of the block you right clicked.

 Inspection mode will be automatically disabled upon dying or leaving the server.